zacanger/niddesa/text/book/00-introduction.md

 I have also chosen to use the term 'Rhinoceros' rather than 'Rhinoceros Horn';
 there is some debate about this, but a decision had to be made one way or the other.
-The meaning behind the verses is the same either way (unless, maybe, you're a rhinoceros expert).
+The message in the verses is the same either way.

 ## Credits and Licenses

 ### Text

-The Chinese was translated by [Zhuang Chunjiang](https://agama.buddhason.org/);
-no copyright notice was found.
+The Chinese was translated by [Zhuang Chunjiang](https://agama.buddhason.org/Ni/Ni1.htm); no license copyright notice was found.

-The Sinhala used to cross-check the translation from the thinese was sourced from [Sutta Central](https://github.com/suttacentral/sc-data/tree/5c060c479f4cb17a0891011d57d4933c81918ead/html_text/si/pli/sutta/kn) and was originally translated by A. P. de Zoyza.
-The original notice is included
+The Sinhala used to cross-check the translation from the Chinese was sourced from [Sutta Central](https://github.com/suttacentral/sc-data/tree/5c060c479f4cb17a0891011d57d4933c81918ead/html_text/si/pli/sutta/kn) and was originally translated by A. P. de Zoyza.
-here:

-> AP de Zoysa edition.
->
-> Permission to publish was kindly granted by Kumari Jayawardhana.
->
-> Digital files were kindly supplied by Sirisumana Godage of Godage International
-> Publishing, who publish a print edition of this text.
->
-> Conversion from PDF was by Janaka of http://pitaka.lk/.
->
-> The assistance of Amaradasa Liyanagamage, Ven Mettavihari and Maithri Panagoda
-> is gratefully acknowledged.
->
-> Prepared for SuttaCentral by Ayya Kathrin Vimalañāṇī.

-In addition, the translations of the Sutta Nipāta by V. Fausboll and Bhikkhu Bodhi have been valuable references, as well as various Pāli dictionaries and glossaries.
+In addition, the translations of the Sutta Nipāta by Viggo Fausböll and Bhikkhu Bodhi have been valuable references, as well as various Pāli dictionaries and glossaries.